Pwntus/mic-workshops/docs/content/workshop-1/210-index.md

 cd mic-workshops/workshops/01 && npm i
 ```

-Wait for it to complete before moving on.
+Wait for it to complete before continuing.